Special Weather Statement issued for Appling, Bacon, Coffee, Jeff Davis by NWS - NewsBreak

-Effective: 2022-07-08 17:00:00 EDT Expires: 2022-07-08 17:45:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-If you see wind damage...hail or flooding...wait until the storm has passed...and then call the National Weather Service toll free at 1 8 6 6 7 6 3 4 4 6 6 or tweet us your report at NWSATLANTA.
-Target Area: Dodge; Telfair; Wheeler; Wilcox The National Weather Service in Peachtree City has issued a * Severe Thunderstorm Warning for Southern Dodge County in central Georgia Central Telfair County in central Georgia Southeastern Wilcox County in central Georgia Central Wheeler County in central Georgia * Until 545 PM EDT. * At 500 PM EDT, severe thunderstorms were located along a line extending from near Antioch Church to near Milan to near Little Ocmulgee State Park, moving east at 10 mph.
-HAZARD...60 mph wind gusts and penny size hail.
+Effective: 2022-07-13 13:31:00 EDT Expires: 2022-07-13 14:00:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: Berrien; Brooks; Lowndes The National Weather Service in Tallahassee has issued a * Severe Thunderstorm Warning for South central Berrien County in south central Georgia Western Lowndes County in south central Georgia Central Brooks County in south central Georgia * Until 200 PM EDT. * At 131 PM EDT, a severe thunderstorm was located near Quitman, moving northeast at 30 mph.
+HAZARD...60 mph wind gusts.
 SOURCE...Radar indicated.
-IMPACT...Expect damage to roofs, siding, and trees. * Locations impacted include McRae, Abbeville, Alamo, Helena, Rochelle, Milan, Rhine, Scotland, Antioch Church, Temperance, Browning, Little Ocmulgee State Park and Workmore.
-HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...0.75 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPH
+IMPACT...Expect damage to roofs, siding, and trees. * Locations impacted include Lake Park, Quitman, Valdosta, Hahira, I-75 At Exit 16, Remerton, Dasher, Morven, Twin Lakes, Valdosta Regional Airport, Kinderlou, I-75 At Exit 5, I-75 At Exit 29, Empress, Clyattville, Brooks Co A/p, Blue Springs, I-75 At Exit 22 and I-75 At Exit 11.
+HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...<.75 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPH

 Comments / 0